-This beautiful small tree was raised by Captain Collingwood Ingram who was affectionately known as 'Cherry Ingram' because of his lifelong interest in flowering cherries, especially Japanese cherries.
-He was responsible for breeding many cherries grown at Wisley and for reintroducing Prunus 'Taihaku' to Japan after finding a plant growing in Sussex.
-AGM.
+Prunus 'Kursar' is a beautiful small tree that was raised by Captain Collingwood Ingram, who was affectionately known as 'Cherry Ingram' because of his lifelong interest in flowering cherries – especially Japanese cherries.
+He was responsible for breeding many of those grown at Wisley and for reintroducing the great white cherry, Prunus 'Taihaku' to Japan after finding a plant growing in Sussex.

-During April this tree is covered in masses of large light pink semi-double flowers.
+During April, Prunus 'Accolade' is covered in masses of large light pink semi-double flowers.
 It will also add value to your garden during the autumn when its green leaves turn a vivid rich orange/red colour.
 This cherry has a spreading growth habit which means it has a broad canopy.
 Consider growing bulbs beneath for a striking contrast.
 AGM.

 Prunus 'Kojo-no-mai'.
 This delightful small cherry is very slow growing and compact, making it suitable for growing in containers.
 Its branches have a fascinating, zigzag growth habit and these are covered in small, blush pink flowers.
 In autumn this cherry will reward you with great foliage colour; this cultivar has multi-seasonal interest.
 AGM.

 Prunus 'Shogetsu' is one of the finest Japanese cherries and has a wide spreading growth habit.
 Its large double pink flowers hang from the branches in clusters providing a breathtaking display.
 The double pink flowers quickly fade to a beautiful pure white so that the spectacle of pink blooms make way for a cloud of white.
 AGM.

 Prunus 'Pink Perfection'.
 This charming cherry has bright, double pink flowers which hang in drooping clusters from the branches.
 The leaves are a delicate bronze colour when young, before turning green and then a bright fiery red and orange in the autumn.
 AGM.